LeonardoAVONI/90_Public/03 First Drone Build/README.md

 ## Available Reports

-To specify the choices I made, the full component list, all electrical connections and all sort of similar things, I wrote the following documents:

-And here's a few pictures to give you desire to read those pages ;)

 To spare you the classic “trust me bro” moment, I actually wrote proper documentation instead of just throwing parts together and hoping for the best:

 **The build report** → [01_Documents/01_First_Drone_Build.pdf](01_Documents/01_First_Drone_Build.pdf)